Being “OC sprayed” is an absolutely terrible experience.

 Here’s what a typical OC spray qualification is like:

-The spray is voluntary.
-He may look calm …
+The pepper spray is voluntary.
+He may look calm…

 … but here’s what he’s really feeling.

-Next, nearly blind, the trainee must take down a threat by submission.
+Next, nearly blind from the pepper spray, the trainee must take down a threat by submission.

 Then, the trainee must simulate fending off a potential threat.

 Once training is complete, it’s off to rinsing your face with water.